Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 #### Prerequisites

-The basic settings of the workflow have been defined, and the workflow editor is displayed, see [Define the workflow basic settings](#define-the-workflow-basic-settings).
+The basic settings of the workflow have been defined and the workflow editor is displayed, see [Define the workflow basic settings](#define-the-workflow-basic-settings).

 #### Procedure